GenericMappingTools/gmt/doc/rst/source/grdtrack.rst

 .. _-G:

 **-G**\ *gridfile*
-    *grdfile* is a 2-D binary grid file with the function f(x,y).
+    *gridfile* is a 2-D binary grid file with the function f(x,y).
 If the specified grid is in Sandwell/Smith Mercator format you must append a comma-separated list of arguments that includes a scale to multiply the data (usually 1 or 0.1), the mode which stand for the